FlyingMillennial/sportys-training/Module 1 - Your First Few Hours/Lesson 22 - four fundamentals.md

 ## Four Fundamentals

 ### Turns
+* Use ailerons to bank, then use rudder pressure to make the plane turn as it begins to bank
 * Shallow = < 20 degrees (need to hold the bank)
 * Medium = between 20 and 45 degrees (should hold iteself)
 * Steep = > 45 degrees (need to hold against further banking)